 Let’s first paint the picture of how we currently demonstrate progress to our stakeholders.

 Business Plans and Quarterly Board Meetings

-The need to demonstrate at least the “potential for progress” often starts right at the business planning phase, where we have to justify our new venture to a VC, CFO, spouse, or even our own selves as a prerequisite to securing runway.
+The need to demonstrate at least the “potential for progress” often starts right at the business planning phase.
+We have to justify our new venture to a VC, CFO, spouse, or even ourselves as a prerequisite to securing runway.

 The other problem is that the business plan is meant to be the master plan for your business.
-But because we don’t know what we don’t know at the earliest stages of an idea, the plan immediately starts off on the wrong foot.
-Nonetheless, if you still do manage to tell a believable story and secure enough resources to move forward, you are supposed to keep this plan updated.
+But because we don’t know what we don’t know at the earliest stages of an idea, the plan immediately starts on the wrong foot.
+Nonetheless, if you still manage to tell a believable story and secure enough resources to move forward, you should keep this plan updated.
 But we don’t.

-In subsequent interactions with stakeholders, like quarterly board meetings, we employ a different set of heavy weight artifacts designed to show a compelling progress story.
-Like the business plan, these too consume lots of resources with questionable value.
+In subsequent interactions with stakeholders, like quarterly board meetings, we employ a different set of heavy-weight artifacts designed to show a compelling progress story.
+Like the business plan, these consume lots of resources with questionable value.

 It is more important to build the right business model, than give the appearance of always being right.